-Dia de Los Muertos is a period of days when the souls of the dead return to visit the living.
-It is really like a family reunion.
+Dia de Los Muertos is a period of days when the souls of the dead return to visit the living, evoking the feelings and preparations surrounding a family reunion.

-There has always been the understanding among families that the things we have in our lives we inherit from our ancestors: our homes, our furniture and household items, often the family business, our skills – our lives in a sense, are inherited from our ancestors, so we want very much to thank them and offer them the best.
+There has always been the understanding among families that the things we have in our lives are inherited from our ancestors: our homes, our furniture and household items, often the family business, our skills – our lives and our physical selves in a sense, are inherited from our ancestors, so we want very much to thank them and offer them the best.

 Countless versions of this story are told, but they generally go like this: